-First Nations can be a confusing term and as a non-native Canadian, I am terrified of inadvertently causing offence.
+First Nations can be a confusing term and as a non-native Canadian, I am terrified of causing offence by accident.
 It refers to the peoples and tribes that roamed Canada before the arrival of, well, predominantly Europeans; the nearest equivalence in the US would be the term Native Americans.
 Sometimes I see aboriginal populations used but terms change all the time, so please.
-If I’ve got it wrong, correct me gently.
+If I’ve got it wrong, correct me.

 Unlike in some parts of the world, decimation rather than outright destruction took place.
 What does this mean?